What Are Executive Functions? Practical Tips for Parents to Boost Their Child’s Skills

 4. Implement Organizational Tools

 Checklists and To-Do Lists: Use daily or weekly checklists to help your child keep track of tasks.
-This empowers them to manage responsibilities independently.
+This supports them in managing responsibilities more independently.

 Color-Coding Systems: Organize materials and tasks using color-coding systems to make it easier for your child to find what they need and stay organized.